JoelAtDeluxe/AdventOfCode2016/Readme.md

 I hate the while syntax here.
 Seems pretty terrible, really.
 I suppose that's why most other languages opt for a while style and a for style?
 Also, I'm pretty tired of using `:= range` for `for` loops.
 I don't really get why they opted to use `:=` instead of `in`, or alternatively why `range` is required.
 I nearly always write it without the range, then I need to go back and add it.

+## Day 10

+This was a pain.
+I'm not super happy with my code, so I may make some revisions later on.

+The basic flow is this:
+  * Figure out eah of the relationships for each bot/output and their station positions
+  * Encode that logic somewhere (A struct here, with one reciever method -- a class would probably work better here)
+  * Find any bot that has 2 elements -- thankfully there's only one
+  * Execute the logic (recursively) until everything ends up in an output.

+The big problem I faced here was actually with references.
+I wanted some shorthand variable to use over and over without using `*` and `&` (kind of a pain to type on this keyboard), but I ended up making copies without realizing it Soo, no luck there.
+I ended up going back and replacing all of the values with references, and then my code worked perfectly

+As a result though, there's a fair bit of debug code here that needs to be cleaned out.